athertahir/deep-learning-time-series-forecasting/chapter_23/Lab20.md

 following files:

-ˆ HARDataset/train/Xtrain.txt
+- HARDataset/train/Xtrain.txt

-ˆ HARDataset/train/ytrain.txt
+- HARDataset/train/ytrain.txt

-ˆ HARDataset/test/Xtest.txt
+- HARDataset/test/Xtest.txt

-ˆ HARDataset/test/ytest.txt
+- HARDataset/test/ytest.txt

     The input data is in CSV format where columns are separated via whitespace.
 Each of these files can be loaded as a NumPy array.
 Theloadfile()function below loads a dataset given